-Since the mid-1970s, the people of Ohio have been playing lottery games.
+Since the mid-1970s, the people of Ohio have been playing lottery games since the mid-1970s.

 Ohio Lottery players are best off knowing what games are available, how to buy tickets, how to check to see if they’ve won, and what to do when that happens.
 In addition, it’s good to understand the history of the lottery in Ohio and how exactly it benefits all Ohioans, whether they ever buy a ticket or not.

 Multi-state draw games in Ohio

-In 2002, the Ohio Lottery joined the Multistate Lottery Corporation.
+In 2002, the Ohio Lottery joined the Multi-State Lottery Association.
 Through that partnership, Ohioans have access to three of the most popular draw-style games in the country.

 A draw game is one in which a series of numbers or other symbols determine winning plays.
 The object of the game is to have as many of those symbols on your ticket match those that come up in a drawing.